Expected Semester Load

-Traditional-age students working toward a degree normally enroll in 16 credits (four courses) each full semester.
+Traditional-age students working toward a degree typically enroll in 16 credits (four courses) each full semester.
 Enrollment in 12 or more credits is considered a full-time load.
-Traditional-age students are expected to divide these credits across both the three-week and 12-week sessions of the fall and spring semesters in ways to benefit their plan of study.
+During the fall and spring 14-week semesters, traditional-age students must be enrolled in a minimum of 12 credits to live on campus.
+Residential students must be enrolled in a minimum of 2 credits to continue living on campus during the 3-week session.

 When calculating full-time status in the summer, the two sessions of summer school are considered one term rather than calculating each session separately.